New Zealand plans new tax for giants like Google, Facebook

-New Zealand's government has announced plans for a new tax targeting online giants like Google and Facebook that earn plenty of money in the country but pay little tax.
+New Zealand's government plans a new tax targeting online giants like Google and Facebook that earn plenty of money in the country but pay little tax.

-Prime Minister Jacinda Ardern said Monday the current tax system isn't fair and there is a gap that needs to be closed.
+Prime Minister Jacinda Ardern said there's a gap that needs to be closed.

-She said the proposed digital services tax would tax multinational online companies at about 2 or 3 percent on the revenue they generate in New Zealand.
-She said the rate is in line with other countries considering similar taxes.
+"Our current tax system is not fair in the way that it treats individual taxpayers and the way that it treats multinationals," she said.
+"It's not fair."

-Revenue Minister Stuart Nash said the tax could be implemented next year.
-He said New Zealand will continue working with the Organization For Economic Cooperation and Development to find an international solution to the problems of taxing big online companies.
+She said the proposed digital services tax would tax multinational online companies at about 2 or 3 percent on the revenue they generate in New Zealand, a rate that is in line with other countries considering similar taxes.

 Sign Up and Save